vorSherer/301_Chocolate-Pizza/README.md

 # 301_Chocolate-Pizza
 301 Pre-Work version of Chocolate Pizza

-Author: Thomas Sherer (together with Kai Hansen on the original work.)
+Author: Thomas Sherer (together with Kai (Elizabeth) Hansen on the original work.)

 ## Links and Resources
 submission PR